Drug discovery and chemical biology

-The platform provides coordinated services in assay development, chemical screening - from low-to ultra high throughput - with a broad range of readouts including the DDCB-developed drug sensitivity and resistance testing platform, virtual screening, chemoinformatics, follow-up (specialized) assays, open access to a large national chemical collection, drug testing and repurposing of drugs, translational support and user base education.
+The drug discovery and chemical biology (DDCB) platform provides coordinated services in assay development and chemical screening - from low- to ultra-high throughput - with a broad range of readouts and assay types including the DDCB-developed drug sensitivity and resistance testing, antibacterial screening, cell-free and cell-based protein-protein interaction assays, virtual screening, chemoinformatics, follow-up (specialized) assays.
+DDCB offers also open access to a large national chemical collection, drug testing and repurposing of drugs, translational support and user base education.
 Several of the services represent unique opportunities for the biomedical community that are not found elsewhere and are very strong in the European scale.

 Drug discovery and chemical biology platform website: http://ddcb.fi/en/

 FIMM High Throughput Biomedicine Unit

 To facilitate translation of user discoveries into commercial and translational space, a translational technologies advisory board has been linked to the DDCB network.

 DDCB further links to external medicinal and organic chemistry groups, for example, through European infrastructure consortia EU OPENSCREEN and EATRIS.